Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Results

 To check that the results are not specific to the OLMo-2 7B model, we replicate Experiment 1 with two models from the Pythia family, which also provides checkpoints during training.
-Here again, as shown on Fig.~\ref{fig:3models_rv_acc}, the left-right asymmetry aligns remarkably well with the acquisition of the formal competence of the model, but not with the functional ones.
+Here again, as shown on Fig.~\ref{fig:3models_rv_acc}, the left-right asymmetry aligns remarkably well with the acquisition of formal linguistic competence by the model (assessed by BliMP and Zorro benchmarks), but not with the performance on the functional benchmarks (arithmetic and Dyck).